 • Letraset starts marketing dry transfer letters.

 • Press manufacturer Harris-Seybold merges with Intertype Corporation.
-Harris-Intertype Corporation manufacures hot metal linecasters such as this Monarch from 1978.
+Harris-Intertype Corporation manufactures hot metal linecasters such as this Monarch from 1978.

 • H. Berthold AG, a German company, introduces its first typesetting equipment.
 The Diatype is a desktop-sized machine for setting headlines and short pieces of text.
 By moving a trigger on the front of the machine the operator can select characters from its glass font master disc.
 The system is nick-named the ‘duck-shooter’ in the UK.
 Typesetting equipment gets a lot of attention during the drupa 1958 show.

 • The Optima typeface, designed by German typeface designer Hermann Zapf between 1952-1955, is released.
 It becomes an instant success.

 • The Lumizip 900 sets a new speed record by imaging 200 to 600 characters per second, or more than 2,000,000 per hour.
 It reads the text off magnetic tape.
 The first book composed with a Lumizip is the ‘Index Medicus’, which is imaged in 12 hours.
 Producing the same book on a tradition Linotype would have taken almost a year!